Experience the Arts at BU

 Your destination for art, music, theatre, opera, workshops, lectures, and more at Boston University

 Scroll to find featured upcoming events, and check back as new ones are added throughout the year.
-Be sure to follow CFA on Instagram, Facebook, and X for the latest news and event postings!
+Be sure to follow CFA on Instagram, Facebook, LinkedIn, and YouTube for the latest news and event postings!

 Upcoming Events